 Bikepacking is loading up a bicycle with gear for multi-day travel, typically over a combination of asphalt, dirt roads, and trails, usually with camping overnight.
 It is cycle touring with a bias toward remote quiet, a way to capture what is wonderful about a backcountry hike or an off the beaten track trek.
-Under this description, bikepacking isn’t the slightest bit a novel idea.
+Under this description, bikepacking isn’t the slightest bit a novel or recent idea.
 Late nineteenth century black and white photographs of cyclists with bedrolls and framebags heading out into the countryside or on months long trips over international borders show that the bicycle has always been for freedom and exploration.

 If anything is new in the current enthusiasm for bikepacking, it’s firstly that specific and optimized gear is now widely available for it, and secondly and more importantly, there is a critical mass of the aesthetic sensibility to make it within the imaginative grasp of all of us.

 The leap from that favorite long ride to taking a bikepacking trip isn’t enormous.
 The overnighting dimension adds some equipment, and being away from the comfort of home means embracing a different psychology about the ride.
 It’s completely worth it.
 Something positive happens during sustained meditation in the continuity and duration of days on the bike in a landscape.

 WHERE TO GO